Comparing Oral Appliance and CPAP

 Oral Appliance vs CPAP: How They Work

 Both CPAP machines and oral appliances aim to keep the airway open during sleep.
 However, they achieve this goal in different ways.
-Understanding how each treatment works can help you make an informed decision about which option is best for you.
+Understanding how each treatment works can help you decide which option is best.

 The Mechanism of CPAP Machines